storybookjs/react-native/MIGRATION.md

 ### Removed addWithInfo

 `Addon-info`'s `addWithInfo` has been marked deprecated since 3.2.
 In 4.0 we've removed it completely.
 See the package [README](https://github.com/storybooks/storybook/blob/master/addons/info/README.md) for the proper usage.

+### Removed RN packager

+Since storybook version v4.0 packager is removed from storybook.
+The suggested storybook usage is to include it inside your app.
+If you want to keep the old behaviour, you have to start the packager yourself with a different project root.
+`npm run storybook start -p 7007 | react-native start --projectRoot storybook`

+Removed cli options: `--packager-port --root --projectRoots -r, --reset-cache --skip-packager --haul  --platform --metro-config`

 ### Removed RN addons